Happy Campers: Family Camping and Campgrounds in New York's Catskills

 Where to go:

-In our pre-kid days we have camped and backpacked all over the country we now tend to stick close to home by going to the Catskills – they are beautiful and close enough to get there while it is still light out – even in Friday night traffic.
-We like to stay in state run campgrounds, they are consistent and we know what to expect.
-New York State campgrounds provide ‘amenities’ such as hot/cold running showers, toilets, areas for garbage, places to wash dishes, firewood for sale, picnic tables, charcoal grills and fire pits.
+In our pre-kid days we camped and backpacked all over the country; now we tend to stick close to home by going to the Catskills, which are beautiful and close enough to get to while it's still light out – even in Friday night traffic.
+We like to stay in state run campgrounds; they are consistent, and we know what to expect.
+New York State campgrounds provide ‘amenities’ such as hot/cold running showers, toilets, areas for garbage, places to wash dishes, firewood for sale, picnic tables, charcoal grills, and fire pits.

 Two great campgrounds for kids in the Catskills are:

-On the western side of the Catskills, a small park with a 13 acre pond, a swimming beach with a lifeguard, a stream, canoes and rowboats to rent.
-The Beaverkill River, famous for trout fishing is adjacent to the park for fly fishing.
-Nature walks around the pond are easy and fun and the park is also the entry point to some longer hiking trails.
-The sites are wooded allowing for some privacy and some are even waterside.
-Families with kids who can carry their own weight can choose a ‘remote’ no-cars allowed site and pack or canoe their gear in.
+On the western side of the Catskills, a small park with a 13 acre pond, a swimming beach with lifeguard, a stream, canoes, and rowboats to rent.
+The Beaverkill River, famous for trout fishing, is adjacent to the park for fly fishing.
+Nature walks around the pond are easy and fun, and the park is also the entry point to some longer hiking trails.
+The sites are wooded, allowing for some privacy, and some are even waterside.
+Families with kids who can carry their own weight can choose a ‘remote’ no-cars-allowed site and pack or canoe their gear in.
 There is also a small camp store, a diner, and a grocery store in town for last minute essentials.

 What to bring: